turingschool/md_launch_curriculum/lessons/mod1/Looping.md

 In this example, the for loop will run as many times as the number of characters in the variable `name`.

 #### Increment Expression
-Finally, with the statement `i++` we update the value of our counter, i.
-This adds 1 to the value of i.
+Finally, with the statement `i++` we update the value of our counter, `i`.
+This adds 1 to the value of `i`.

 This syntax is using the increment operator `++`, which is a way of writing `i = i + 1`.
 It is also possible to decrement downwards using the decrement operator `--`, which is a way of writing `i = i - 1`.
 While is is most common to increment or decrement by 1, you could update the value by any number (add 3 each time, subtract 10 each time, etc...).

 **instructor note** discuss increment and decrement operator here!